 To do this, just right-click Trash, and then select Empty Trash.
 Some of you may surprisingly have got some free Mac storage.

 If you don’t want to manually do this every time, you can set up the feature Empty Trash Automatically on Mac.
-As the name indicates, this function can automatically remove the items in Trash after 30 days.
+As the name indicates, this function can automatically remove the items in the Trash after 30 days.
 Here is the instruction to turn it on:

 For masOS Sierra and later, go to Apple Menu > About This Mac > Storage > Manage > Recommendations.
 Choose “Turn on” at Empty Trash Automatically.